composewell/streamly/docs/User/Tutorials/quick-overview.md

   `a` in the IO Monad.
 * A `Fold IO a b` is a representation of a function that converts a stream of type `a` to a final accumulator of type `b` in the IO Monad.
-* An `Unfold IO a b` is a representation of a function that converts a seed value of type `a` into a stream of values of type `b` in the IO Monad.

 ## The Examples